Christmas in Barcelona by JetSettingFools.com

 In the early evening, we wandered the L’Eixample neighborhood – and found quite a few bars and cafes open.
 After dark, we strolled the quiet Barcelona streets under the glow of Christmas lights.

-Barcelona Christmas Swim – Copa Nadal
+Barcelona Christmas Swim

-Another one of the fun Christmas in Barcelona traditions is watching (or participating) in the Barcelona Christmas Day Swim event, called Copa Nadal.
 Established in 1907, the Christmas Day swim takes place in the harbor off Rambla de Mar (near the Columbus Monument).
-Nearly 500 swimmers – many decked out in Santa costumes – brave the chilly waters in the event.
+Nearly 500 swimmers – many decked out in Santa costumes – brave the chilly waters for the event.

-Barcelona Christmas Lunch
+Christmas Lunch in Barcelona

 While most restaurants are closed for lunch on Christmas Day in Barcelona, visitors can make reservations at Flaherty’s Pub for a traditional Irish holiday meal.
 The feast comes with all the fixings – including roasted turkey, potatoes and Christmas pudding.